 Do you need to file a claim for disability benefits under your employer’s insurance policy?
 Has your claim been denied or have your disability benefits been terminated?

 If you are seeking long-term disability benefits, you need a strong attorney who will fight aggressively by your side to ensure you obtain the benefits you are entitled to.
-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler, and Tamecia Glover fight for workers whose long-term disability insurance benefits have either been terminated or denied all together.
+Houston employment lawyers Robert J. Wiley, and Kalandra N. Wheeler fight for workers whose long-term disability insurance benefits have either been terminated or denied all together.

 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that governs standards for most voluntarily established pension and health plans within private companies.
 ERISA was enacted to protect employees in these plans by setting minimum standards of participation, vesting, benefit accrual, and funding.
 ERISA also requires employers to establish a grievance and appeals process for employees enrolled in these plans.
 Should an employee’s defined benefit plan be terminated, ERISA guarantees payment of certain benefits through the Pension Benefit Guaranty Corporation (PBGC), which is a federally chartered corporation.